yammik/LC-loans-data-viz-api/README.md

   2. `rails db:create && rails db:migrate && rails db:seed`
   3. `rails s` should start the server at port 3000 (Rails default).
   4. Uncomment line 4 and comment out line 3 in `src/lib/Api.js` in the front end.

-## What it does:
-* Renders loan records in JSON, based on the parameters passed in and their relationship to the record.

 ## Tables :
 ##### `purpose`